automl-private/cRL_HPO/README.md

 # cRL_HPO
+This is the companion repo for out EcoRL workshop Paper 'Hyperparameters in Contextual RL are Highly Situational'.
+For our results and insights, please check out the paper itself.

 ## Installation
 If you do not have a virtual environment, we recommend to create and activate a virtual environment (e.g. Anaconda) first.